Powerlearnproject/se-assignment-day-2-git-and-github-mwangiasford1/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/8wgCKhpZ)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18457304&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
-How does version control help in maintaining project integrity?The key concepts of version control include:
+How does version control help in maintaining project integrity?
+Version control is a system that tracks changes to files over time, allowing multiple contributors to collaborate efficiently.
+It helps developers revert to previous versions, compare changes, and maintain a history of modifications.

+The key concepts of version control include:

 1.Repositories – A storage location that contains all versions of a project’s files.
 2.Commits – Snapshots of the project at specific points in time, allowing developers to track changes.